Abdulla-Al-Suman/3D-Image-Registration-and-Deformable-model-based-Segmentation-/README.md

 This repository contains the reference code for computing image registration and deformable model based segmentation based on the following paper:

 Abdulla Al Suman, Mst.
 Nargis Aktar, Md.
-Asikuzzaman, Alexandra Louise Webb, Diana M. Perriman & Mark R. Pickering Segmentation and reconstruction of cervical muscles using knowledge-based grouping adaptation and new step-wise registration with discrete cosines Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization, 2019
+Asikuzzaman, Alexandra Louise Webb, Diana M. Perriman & Mark R. Pickering;
+Segmentation and reconstruction of cervical muscles using knowledge-based grouping adaptation and new step-wise registration with discrete cosines;
+Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization, 2019